 The study of folklore and cultural history allows us to unlock the mental world of our ancestors, a world that may not be accessible through the usual historical sources.
 The stories people share, their meaning and morals, helps paint a more complete picture of the past.
 Robert Darton’s unique way of studying history remains compelling because he challenged us to examine past cultures from their own perspective, a perspective that is often foreign, strange, and incomprehensible.

-Posted on May 15, 2017, in Books, Folklore, History, Reviews and tagged Books, Brothers Grimm, cultural history, culture, Folklore, folktales, French History, Hansel and Gretel, History, Little Red Riding Hood, mentalité, seventeenth century.
+Posted on May 15, 2017, in Books, Folklore, History, Reviews and tagged Books, Brothers Grimm, culture, Folklore, folktales, French History, Hansel and Gretel, History, Little Red Riding Hood, mentalité, seventeenth century.
 Bookmark the permalink.
 Leave a comment.